Phil Woolas

-Philip James Woolas (born 11 December 1959) is a British environmental consultant, political lobbyist and former television producer and politician who served as Minister of State for Borders and Immigration from 2008 to 2010.
+Philip James Woolas (11 December 1959 – 14 March 2026) was a British environmental consultant, political lobbyist, television producer and politician who served as Minister of State for Borders and Immigration from 2008 to 2010.
 A member of the Labour Party, he was Member of Parliament (MP) for Oldham East and Saddleworth from 1997 to 2010.

-Prior to being elected at the 1997 general election, Woolas was president of the National Union of Students (NUS), a producer for BBC programme Newsnight and a trade unionist at the GMB trade union.
+Before being elected at the 1997 general election, Woolas was president of the National Union of Students (NUS), a producer for BBC programme Newsnight and an official at the GMB trade union.
 In November 2010, he was found to have breached the Representation of the People Act 1983 in the course of the 2010 general election.
 As a result, his victory of 103 votes at the election was declared void, he lost his seat in the House of Commons and he was barred from standing again at the subsequent by-election.
 He was also suspended from the Labour Party until January 2011, when his suspension was lifted.

 Early life

 Woolas was born in Scunthorpe, Lincolnshire, on 11 December 1959.
 He went to Nelson Grammar School and, after O levels, Nelson and Colne College.
 He received a BA in philosophy from the Victoria University of Manchester.

-Woolas joined the Labour Party at the age of 16, and became involved in student politics through the Anti-Nazi League.
+He joined the Labour Party at the age of 16, and became involved in student politics through the Anti-Nazi League.
 Before becoming an MP, he was president of the National Union of Students from 1984 to 1986, a television producer for the BBC on Newsnight from 1988 to 1990 (where he became firm friends with fellow Manchester United supporter Michael Crick), producer at ITN's Channel 4 News from 1990 to 1991 and head of communications at the GMB trade union from 1991 to 1997.